It feels like nothing is impossible in the glittering, enchanting, and fabulous desert escape. Las Vegas is a city you simply must experience!

 If you want to shop for designer clothes at great prices you need to visit Las Vegas Premium Outlets.
-There is a North and a South Outlet with brands including Marc Jacobs, Burberry, Tory Burch and Saks Fifth Avenue.
-I bought, for example, a Marc Jacobs bag with 60% discount and a Calvin Klein shirt for around $20.
+There is a North and a South Outlet with brands including Marc Jacobs, Burberry, Tory Burch, and Saks Fifth Avenue.
+I bought, for example, a Marc Jacobs bag with a 60% discount and a Calvin Klein shirt for around $20.

 FOOT & DRINKS IN LAS VEGAS